alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 ### Custom Attributes

-A notifiation can contain any number of custom key/value pair attributes.
+A notification can contain any number of custom key/value pair attributes.
-The Connsumer can optionally use this information to display a richer notification.
-Custom attributse are completely application specific, so the Consumer would generally need to have special informationa about the Producer in order to properly use the custom attributes
+The Consumer can optionally use this information to display a richer notification.
+Custom attributes are application-specific, so the Consumer needs to have special informationa about the Producer in order to properly use the custom attributes

 As an example, imagine a radio sent a notification every time a new song was played.
-This notification contains the artist and title as the notification text and a custom attribute for the album art url.
-A normal Consumer would receive the notification and only display the notification text, that is the artist and title.
-But a Consumer that is aware of this Producer, could also get the album art url and dispaly that along side with the notification text to provide a richer custom notificaiton.
+This notification contains the artist and title as the notification text and a custom attribute for the album art URL.
+A normal Consumer would receive the notification and only display the notification text, that is, the artist and title.
+But a Consumer that is aware of this Producer, could also get the album art URL and display that along with the notification text to provide a richer custom notificaiton.

-How It works?
+How Does It Work?
 -------------

 Under the hood, notifications are sent using AllJoyn Sessionless Signals.
-Sessionless Siganls provides everything that is needed to send and receive the notification:
+Sessionless Signals provide everything that is needed to send and receive the notification:

-* A mechanism for a Producer to broadcast information to AllJoyn apps/devices on the AllJoyn netowrk.
+* A mechanism for a Producer to broadcast information to AllJoyn apps/devices on the AllJoyn network.

-* A concept of a TTL
+* A concept of a TTL.

 * A mechanism for new Consumers to join the network to be informed of previously broadcasted notifications whose TTL had not expired.